makerdao/governance-manual/collateral/collateral-overview.md

 ## Societe Generale
 > **Ilks: ** RWA008-A

-Different blends of short-terms bonds from ultra-short (<1 year) to short (1-3 years) maturities.
+Different blends of short-term bonds from ultra-short (<1 year) to short (1-3 years) maturities.
 Investments done through BlackRock and Baillie Gifford.
 Mainly invested in US Treasuries but some exposure to corporate bonds.

 >Page last reviewed: 2022-10-05
 >Next review due: 2023-10-05